edamamet/nimi-dots/README.md

 ./.mozilla/firefox/theme.sh
 ```

-for convenience, you can also use the `theme-firefox` alias (as long as `theme.sh` has execute perms):
+for convenience, you can also use the `theme-firefox` alias (as long as `.mozilla/firefox/theme.sh` has execute perms):
 ```
 theme-firefox
 ```